ChoGGi/Stylish-Custom/README.md

 If you use replace once with the caret after the search text it just skips forward instead of wrapping.
 ```

+### License:
+Any code from Stylish is licensed under GPLv3 (edit.js, specifySites.js, specifySites.xul, domi-overlay.js, and domi-overlay.xul)
+Anything I wrote is whatever you want it to be (I had to pick a license for AMO/GitHub).